* This is the Consumer Version. *

 Neurosyphilis (which affects the brain and spinal cord) occurs in about 5% of all people with untreated syphilis.
 It occurs in the following forms:

-Paretic (parenchymatous) : This form usually begins when people are in their 40s or 50s.
+Paretic (parenchymatous): This form usually begins when people are in their 40s or 50s.
 The first symptoms are gradual changes in behavior.
+Symptoms may resemble those of a mental disorder or dementia.
 For example, people may become less careful about personal hygiene, and their moods may change frequently.
-They may become irritable, confused, and eventually demented (see Dementia).
+They may become irritable and confused.
+They may have difficulty concentrating and remembering.
 They may have delusions of grandeur (that is, they believe that they are famous people or God or that they have magical powers).
 Tremors may occur in the mouth, tongue, outstretched hands, or whole body.

 Laboratory tests are needed to confirm the diagnosis.
 Two types of blood tests are used:

-A screening test , such as the Venereal Disease Research Laboratory (VDRL) or the rapid plasma reagin (RPR) test, is done first.
+A screening test, such as the Venereal Disease Research Laboratory (VDRL) or the rapid plasma reagin (RPR) test, is usually done first.
+These tests are called nontreponemal tests because they do not directly detect the bacteria that cause syphilis (treponema) or the antibodies produced in response to these bacteria.
 Screening tests are inexpensive and easy to do, but results can be negative for 3 to 6 weeks after the initial infection even though syphilis is present.
 Such results are called false-negative.
 If results of a screening test are negative but doctors think that primary syphilis is likely, the test may be repeated after 6 weeks.
 Screening test results are sometimes positive when syphilis is not present (false-positive) because another disorder has caused the test to be positive.

 A confirmatory test must usually be done to confirm a positive screening test.
-These blood tests measure antibodies that are produced specifically in response to the bacteria that cause syphilis.
+These blood tests measure antibodies that are produced specifically in response to the bacteria that cause syphilis (sometimes called treponemal tests).
 Results of confirmatory tests may also be false-negative during the first few weeks after initial infections and thus may need to be repeated.